junxit/us-congress-code/title-10/chapter-19/sec-391b.md

 - **(e)** *Additional Responsibilities of Head of Office of Primary Responsibility.—* In addition to providing policy, direction, and oversight as specified in subsection (a)(2), the head of the office of primary responsibility for the Program designated under such subsection shall be responsible—
   - **(1)** for overseeing and providing direction on any covered statutory requirement that is ongoing, recurrent (including on an annual basis), or unfulfilled, including by—
     - **(A)** reviewing any materials required to be submitted to Congress under the covered statutory requirement prior to such submission; and
     - **(B)** ensuring such submissions occur by the applicable deadline under the covered statutory requirement: 11 So in original.
-Probably should be “requirement;”. and
+The colon probably should be a semicolon. and
   - **(2)** recording and monitoring the remediation of identified vulnerabilities in constituent systems, infrastructure, kill chains, and processes of the missions specified in subsection (d)(1).
 - **(f)** *Responsibilities of Program Manager.—* The program manager selected pursuant to subsection (c)(1) shall be responsible for the following:
   - **(1)** Conducting end-to-end vulnerability assessments of the constituent systems, infrastructure, kill chains, and processes of the missions specified in subsection (d)(1).